3 Year Old Unpredictably Rough, Aggressive

 This doesn't seem aggressive to me.
 I imagine you aren't using this as an example of violence but rather of un-explainable behavior, right?
 But at this age, her job is experimenting, and this is normal behavior.
 Of course you calmly say "Ooops, water doesn't go on the floor.
 Do you want to dump some water?
 Here, let's clean this up and then we can set you up at the sink to dump all the water you want."
 It is also possible she is doing this to provoke you, in which case it is a signal that she needs to cry.
 In that case, you would handle it exactly as you would handle the aggressive acts: giggle if possible, cry if necessary.

-11. Oh and I was just reading how self control is very important factor and I am afraid DD is lacking it or perhaps she is just not listening to me.
+11. I was just reading how self control is very important factor and I am afraid DD is lacking it or perhaps she is just not listening to me.

 Most important: Remember that your daughter is only three years old.
 Give her a chance to develop emotional intelligence.
-Remember she does that when you emotion coach, which begins with accepting the full range of her emotions.
+Remember that happens when you emotion coach, which begins with accepting the full range of her emotions.